wabbajack-tools/mod-lists/banana_split/readme.md

 #### **_Requirements Before Installing:_**

   *Current build version of Wabbajack.
-This can be found on the Wabbajack Discord linked above.
   *Clean install of Fallout 4, without HD DLC.
-  *Nexus Premium.
+  *A Nexusmods account.
+Nexus Premium is highly recommended for automatic download support.
-  *96 gigs of free space.
+  *97 gigs of free space.
 Note that this number does NOT include your Fallout 4 installation.

 #### **_Installation Instructions:_**